blueberrylazjy/Note_of_PINNs/README.md

-  <h1> Note of PINNs mainly composed by keras </h1>
+  <h1> Note of PINNs (tensorflow) </h1>

-<h2> A repository to collect my notes of PINNs and DDNNs for solving different differential equations,
+<h2> A repository to collect my notes of PINNs for different equations,
-  as well as the comparisons between traditional simulation methods.
-Sources are listed in the markdown.</h2>
+  as well as the comparisons between simulations.
+References are listed in the markdown.</h2>

-Note that some simulation data may be from Fortran
+Note that some simulation data may be from Fortran based applications